spheronFdn/documentations/docs/configure-build/deploy.md

 Get control of the build settings for your site based on the framework of your app.

-Click [here](configure-build/get-started.md/#configuring-the-deployment) to know more about the build settings required by ArGo for your framework.
+Click [here](configure-build/get-started.md/#configuring-the-deployment) to know more about the build settings required by Spheron for your framework.

 <img src={require('@site/static/img/deploy-build-options.png').default} />